Dr. Pamela J. Rader

 - Reviewer for MELUS, Label Me Latina/o, and The Rocky Mountain Review of Language and Literature

 - Current Research and Teaching interests include:

-- postcolonial fiction, e.g., writers from anglophone and francophone Africa
+- Postcolonial fiction, e.g., writers from anglophone and francophone Africa; Australian writing

-- contemporary poetry, e.g., Marilyn Chin, Alice Oswald, Eavan Boland, Yusef Komunyakaa
+- Contemporary poetry, e.g., Marilyn Chin, Alice Oswald, Eavan Boland, Yusef Komunyakaa, Ada Limon

 - Courses Taught at GCU: